dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 4. **Development tools** &mdash; Set up your development workspace with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to edit and develop your dbt code in your tool of choice.

 ### Additional configuration
+Explore these additional configurations to optimize your developer setup further:
 1. **Custom target names** &mdash; If you’re using a [`custom target.name`](/reference/dbt-jinja-functions/target) in your project, we recommend you set them using [environment variables](/docs/build/environment-variables).
 Alternatively, you can update it at the developer credentials level.

 ### dbt Cloud commands
-- Review the [dbt commands](/reference/dbt-commands) supported for dbt Cloud development.
+1. Review the [dbt commands](/reference/dbt-commands) supported for dbt Cloud development.
 For example, `dbt debug` isn’t needed in dbt Cloud since the UI displays logs for your viewing.

 ## Environment variables
 This section will help you understand how to set up and manage dbt Cloud environment variables for your project.
 The following categories are covered: